FRRouting/frr/doc/user/ospf_fundamentals.rst

 Link-State LSAs
 ^^^^^^^^^^^^^^^

-Of all the various kinds of @acronym{LSA}s, just two types comprise the actual link-state part of @acronym{OSPF}, Router @acronym{LSA}s and Network @acronym{LSA}s.
+Of all the various kinds of :abbr:`LSA`s, just two types comprise the actual link-state part of :abbr:`OSPF`, Router :abbr:`LSA`s and Network :abbr:`LSA`s.
 These LSA types are absolutely core to the protocol.

 Instances of these LSAs are specific to the link-state area in which